teavver/mail/README.md

 3. `uv pip install -e .`
 4. or full (development): `uv pip install -e .[testing,linting]`

-## script mode

-- polling = will continuously check for new

 ## how to get imap host and app password for email

 gmail: